Stripers Unable to Keep Pace with Louisville in Extra Innings

 Noteworthy: Vines tied his career high for innings pitched for the seventh time in his career, going 7.0 innings for the first time since August 23, 2023 vs. Nashville.
 The Stripers' pitching staff carried a 15-inning scoreless streak dating back to the fourth inning on Tuesday night before Capel's solo home run in the second inning.
 All three Gwinnett losses in 2024 have come by one run.

 Next Game (Friday, April 5): Gwinnett vs. Louisville, 7:05 p.m.
 ET at Coolray Field.
-RHP AJ Smith-Shawver (NR) for the Stripers vs. LHP Tyler Gilbert (0-0, -.-- ERA) for the Bats.
+RHP AJ Smith-Shawver (NR) for the Stripers vs. LHP Tyler Gilbert (NR) for the Bats.
 Broadcast: 6:50 p.m.
 ET on MyCountry993.com and Bally Live.
 It's Wizards and Wands Night at Coolray Field as well as the first Fireworks Friday show of the season postgame.
 Tickets are on sale now at GoStripers.com.

 • Discuss this story on the International League message board...